What Can a Manager Do When Employees Won't Get Along?

 For managers, it is important to intervene early.
 In extreme examples, the conflict might be due to one employee who is a creating a problem, but most often it is a matter of having two personalities that don't mesh well together.
 The sooner a solution is reached, the sooner both employees will be happy to be able to move on—and the sooner their coworkers will be relieved to feel the easing of tensions in the office.

 Identifying the problem is perhaps the most important step.
 To do that, supervisors need to be involved and in touch with the day-to-day activities in the workplace, and when there are clues that a problem might exist, they need to step in and address the problem.
 Letting the problems fester by hoping they will pass will simply make matters worse.

 Some potential underlying reasons for conflict might include:

 - An employee not pulling her weight

 - Unfair pay structures that employees know about

 - Clashing personalities

 - Favoritism of one over the other by the boss

 - Perceived inequity in job titles

-Identifying the problem can sometimes require outside help.
-As a manager, you should bring in your HR person to help with this.
-Human Resources can often look at things from an outside viewpoint and spot what you can't see close up.
+Identifying the problem sometimes can require outside help.
+As a manager, you should bring in someone from human resources to help with this.
+HR often can look at things from an outside viewpoint and spot what you can't see close up.